Stay safe this spooky season

 Keep cannabis away from youth

 Safely store your cannabis away from children and pets.
 There are no legal means for minors to obtain non-medical cannabis, and possessing it may result in legal consequences such as a fine or a ticket.
 It is illegal to buy cannabis for minors or share cannabis with youth under the age of 19.
+Read our blog about how to store cannabis safely away from youth.

 Start Low, Go Slow

 Choose products with a low amount of the psychoactive cannabinoid THC (delta-9-tetrahydrocannabinol), and an equal or higher amount of CBD (cannabidiol).
 THC is responsible for the high and intoxication in cannabis.
 Unlike THC, CBD does not cause intoxication.
 Certain evidence suggests that CBD may mitigate some of the intoxicating effects of THC on the mind, when it is used in cannabis that has a higher ratio of CBD to THC.
+Here's our tips for starting low and going slow when consuming cannabis.

 Don’t mix cannabis and alcohol